SEIR-0206/functions_scope_hw/README.md

 To test whether a number is Prime, you only need to test as far as the **square root** of that number.
 This is advisable for optimization and testing large numbers.

 ### Step One
 Write a function called `checkPrime` that will test whether a number is Prime.
-The function will return true (Boolean) if Prime, false if not.
+The function will return true (Boolean) if Prime, false if true.
 _Hint:_ Check every number up to the square root.
 To do this, try a _for loop_.

 ### Step Two